zinzloun/Infosec-Scripts-Stories/dep-con/README.md

                     'install': PostInstallCmd
                 }
               )
-The interesting part is the cmdclass attribuite object, that will execute the actual apyload, that of course is a reverse shell to localhost, in this case.
+The interesting part is the cmdclass attribuite object, that will execute the actual payload, that of course is a reverse shell, to localhost in this case.

 ## Perform the attack
-First create the package (you know that to confuse pip we have to serve a more recent version, here I just incremented to 0.6).
+First create the package (you know that to confuse pip we have to serve a more recent version, here I just incremented it to 0.6).
 From inside the root package source directory execute:

     pip-install-test-0.6$ python3 setup.py sdist
     ...